 The Spurflower and the Spider

 In the wild Plectranthus can be found in a variety of habitats, from high altitude grasslands to dry savannas but the majority are forest dwellers.
-They most commonly occupy the understorey and are adapted to frequent disturbance by wildlife such as bush buck and porcupines.
-There are several species that grow at high altitude in the Drakensberg Mountains that have adapted to the cold by resprouting from an underground tuber after frost.
+They most commonly occupy the understorey and are adapted to frequent disturbance by wildlife such as bushbuck and porcupines.
+There are several species that grow at high altitudes in the Drakensberg Mountains that have adapted to the cold by resprouting from an underground tuber after frost.

 Van Jaarsveld, E & Thomas, V (2006) The Southern African Plectranthus and the art of turning shade into glade, Fernwood Press, Simonstown, South Africa

 Find me on Instagram

 There are many environmental organisations based in Cape Town and beyond that require the services of volunteers to undertake their work.
 So if you have a little time to spare please get involved.